 Demurrage will not apply if charges are levied for onsite work by the driver and charged by time on-site.

 6.8 All AssetCare Bronze, Silver and Gold collections are performed as multi point uplifts using transport hubs unless otherwise agreed.
-The default data sanitisation method is CESG approved Blancco software if physical destruction is not requested.
+The default data sanitisation method for magnetic hard drives is CPA approved Blancco software if physical destruction is not requested.
+Blancco software is also the default data destruction method for SSD drives, mobile phones and tablet devices.
+Routers and network switches undergo a factory reset whilst backup data tapes are incinerated.

 6.9 Under the AssetCare service, the client is classed as the Data Controller whilst AssetCare are the Data Processors.
 It is a part of EU Data Protection Legislation that a contract should be in place between Data Controllers and Data Processors; if a valid contract is not in place, please contact us straight away to rectify.
 In the absence of a contract between your organisation and AssetCare, then we are not able to comply with our Data Protection regulatory requirements and cannot be classed as a data processor and cannot therefore accept any liability.